- Rent a place

 Overnight rates are $14.65 per person, per night plus tax.
 Day users (non-overnight guests) are charged at $5.25 per person, per day plus tax.

 MINIMUMS & MAXIMUMS

-Updated March 2022 - Facility currently has a reduced overnight capacity while working on bunk bed replacements.
+Updated January 2023 - Facility currently has a reduced overnight capacity while working on bunk bed replacements.

 Minimum n/a, maximum 55 persons (bed capacity)